Pakistan: Rights groups slam 'pro-military' legislation – DW – 08/07/2023

 The most significant amendment was the removal of a clause which would have given intelligence agencies the power to arrest suspects or conduct searches without warrants.

-The country's independent Human Rights Commission of Pakistan (HRCP) dubbed these legislation "a blatant attack on the fundamental rights of the people."
+The country's independent Human Rights Commission of Pakistan (HRCP) dubbed the legislation, "a blatant attack on the fundamental rights of the people."

 'Bulldozing' parliamentary norms

-Despite the amendments, some lawmakers still feel that the bills were passed in an undemocratic way.
+Despite the amendments, some lawmakers still feel the bills were passed in undemocratic fashion.

-Lawmaker Mohsin Dawar believes that civilians should not be trialled under Pakistan's Army Act.
+Lawmaker Mohsin Dawar does not, for example, believe civilians should be tried under Pakistan's Army Act.

 "We are opposed to the very essence of the Army Act that empowers the army to trial civilians," Dawar told DW, adding that it flies in the face of constitutional provisions that guarantee a fair trial.